Moments of density-dependent branching processes and their genealogy: Stochastic analysis of the population size

 \subsection{Convergence to Brownian motion}

-The main ingredient coming into play to identify the Kingman coalescent is to estimate the exponential term in the base case of the moment formula in \Cref{thm:recursion_moment} through a study of the population density process.
-Here we give some estimates on the population density process $Z^K$.
-We recall from \eqref{eq:SDE_under_Q} the semimartingale decomposition of the population density under the measure $\mathbf{Q}^k$.
-As have been shown in \Cref{prop:coupling_frozen}, the population density converges in probability to $1$ and up to stopping the processes at the exit time of the boundary we can assume null reproduction rates $q$ when the population density lies outside of a macroscopic ball $\mathscr{B}_{\gamma}$.
+The main ingredient coming into play to identify Kingman's coalescent is to estimate the exponential term in the base case of the moment formula in Theorem~\ref{thm:recursion_moment} by studying the population density process.
+Here, we give some estimates on the population density process $(Z^K_t)_t$.
+Recall from \eqref{eq:SDE_under_Q} the semimartingale decomposition of the population density under the measure $\mathbb{P}^k_{Z_0}$, for sequences of initial sizes $(Z_0)_K$ satisfying $Z_0/K\to 1$.

-\begin{lem} Fix $k\geq 0$ and recall from \eqref{eq:martingale_before_cuting_in_three_parts} the martingale part $(W_k(t))_{t\geq 0}$ of the density process under $\mathbf{Q}^k$.
-Then under $\mathbf{Q}^k$,
+\begin{lem} Fix $k\geqslant 0$ and recall from \eqref{eq:martingale_before_cuting_in_three_parts} the martingale part $(W^{(k)}_t)_{t\geqslant 0}$ of the density process under $\mathbb{P}^k_{Z_0}$.
+Then under $\mathbb{P}^k_{Z_0}$,

 in distribution for the topology of uniform convergence on compact sets and where $B$ is a standard Brownian motion.
-Moreover, the quadratic variation process $\big([W_k,W_k]_{Kt}\big)_{t\geq 0}\coloneqq\big(\sum_{s\leq Kt}|\Delta W_k(s)|^2\big)_{t\geq 0}$ converges in probability to $\big(q(1)m_2(1)t\big)_{t\geq 0}$ as $K\to\infty$. \end{lem} \begin{proof} This proof seeks to establish control over the quadratic variation in order to apply the martingale central limit theorem of \citet[Chapter VIII, Theorem 3.11]{jacod-shiryaev}.
-However, as previously noted, under our assumptions $W_k$ does not have finite quadratic variation.
-Thus, we decompose this process into three martingale parts according to the size of the jumps.
-This way, we will show that two of three have finite quadratic variation, and that the third one -- corresponding to the large jumps -- converges in probability to 0.
-Based on this premise, we recall $\Gamma_K$ from \Cref{lem:coupling_capped} and express the process $(W_k)$ as the sum of three martingales, namely where
+Moreover, the quadratic variation process